-How to Install WhatsApp on the Kindle Fire
+How to Install WhatsApp on a Kindle Fire Tablet

 Installing WhatsApp or any other messaging app turns your Kindle Fire into a great communication tool.
 But this involves more actions than you’d expect as the Fire prevents third-party software downloads and installations.